wpbackoffice/woocommerce-incremental-product-quantities/readme.txt

 New Features as of version 2.1.0:

 * Added Role Support, create rules based on user roles.
-* Improved preformance / cacheing
+* Improved performance / cacheing
 * Improved admin interface
 * Allows rules to have a minimum of 0